jamsocket/plane/README.md

 **Note**: Plane has undergone a complete rewrite!
 See [plane2-preview](https://github.com/drifting-in-space/plane/tree/plane2-preview) for the new version.
-This branch will become the main branch in early Q1 2024.
+That branch will become the main branch in early Q1 2024.

 <img src="resources/plane-logo-blue.svg" style="width: 100%" />